Reverend Dr. LeRoy O. Perry, Jr.

 Rev. Elvin Clayton

-Pastor, Redeemers Church and Cultural Ambassador to the Yale Clinical Research program
+Pastor, Walter's Memorial Church and Cultural Ambassador to the Yale Clinical Research program

 Reverend Clayton is a native of Waterbury Connecticut, where he attended the local schools and graduated from W. F. Kaynor Regional Technical Vocational School.
 Reverend Clayton worked in the automotive refinishing business for 25 years.
 He began his pastoral vocation in 1983, after years of a passionate pursuit of music that included playing in church.
 He matriculated at Slidell and Hartford Seminaries and completed his Clinical Pastoral Education (CPE) at Hartford Hospital.
-He is now the chaplain for the Plainville fire department and has been the Pastor of Redeemers Church for 18 years.
+He was the Pastor of Redeemers Church in Plainville for 18 years and is now the Pastor of Walter's Memorial Church, Bridgeport, CT.

 Reverend Clayton became a Cultural Ambassador so that he could help raise awareness of the importance of clinical trials for his community.
 The program has taught him the importance of diversity among clinical trial participants to include people of different ethnic backgrounds, as well as women and children.
 He said that YCCI brochures and pamphlets on clinical research have been helpful in generating discussions about different diseases and have led to talk about cancer, diabetes, and research in general.
 “The program has helped to dispel the myths that clinical research means being a guinea pig,” he said.
 “It is also helping to inform my community that everyone needs to participate in research.”